MrParosk/online_courses/kubernetes/common_kubernetes_commands.md

     - Find out the required environment variables to connect to the docker daemon running in minikube.
 - minikube ip
     - Find out the ip address of minikube.
 Needed for browser access.
+- minikube addons list
+  - List the available  addons for minikube.
+- minikube addons enable \<addon name>
+  - Enables the given addon.
+Note that we might need to restart minikube.
+- minikube dashboard
+  - Starts the kubernetes dashboard.

 ## Kubectl
 - kubectl get all